 When more than one vulnerable adult is included in a report, each adult will have a separate intake, regardless if the adults are in the same household or family unit.
-The APS Pre-Screener and the APS Intake Tool will be completed for each vulnerable adult and documented in CAPSS with a separate Intake ID number.
+The APS Intake Tool will be completed for each vulnerable adult and documented in CAPSS with a separate Intake ID number.
 This policy only applies to vulnerable adults who are subjects of the report.
 It does not apply to caregivers or other household members who have not been the subject of maltreatment.